 Quick start

 Don’t know where to start?
-These five steps will set you up quickly on Linux:
+These seven steps will set you up quickly on Linux:

 -fno-omit-frame-pointer